chriso23/chriso23.github.io/_posts/2018-7-11-markdown-syntax-guide.md

 This document contains a basic overview of the markdown syntax.
 Use this document as a reference guide for documenting projects on the [GitHub](https://github.com) platform.

-For more advanced information about the markdown syntax, see ["About Writing and Formatting on GitHub"](https://help.github.com/articles/about-writing-and-formatting-on-github/).
+For more advanced information about the markdown syntax, see [About Writing and Formatting on GitHub](https://help.github.com/articles/about-writing-and-formatting-on-github/).

 <br/>